ultrafunk/NetInfo/README.md

 NetInfo
 =======

-NetInfo Widget for Android - This app / project has been discontinued: [Ultrafunk](https://ultrafunk.com)
+NetInfo Widget for Android - This app / project has been discontinued by [Ultrafunk](https://ultrafunk.com)

+The last version of the NetInfo widget APK can still be downloaded (and installed) from [F-Droid](https://f-droid.org/en/packages/com.ultrafunk.network_info/)

 ![netinfo-widget-01](http://ultrafunk.com/projects/img/ultrafunk_netinfo_widget_06b.png)